 A person with ASD who is a sensory seeker, or under-sensitive to a particular sensation, requires a lot of that sensation to be stimulated.
 A person without ASD may find the same intensity of the same sensation to be overwhelming, but the under-sensitive person with ASD may seek even more of the same sensation.
 If he or she is under-sensitive to touch, he or she may not respond to pain in a typical fashion.
 For example, they might sprain an ankle, but not notice that their ankle is swelling and requires medical attention.
 This can cause serious problems with very young children or nonverbal individuals who have difficulty telling their caregivers that they are sick or have been injured.
 Another classic example of under-sensitivity to movement is the child who frequently spins until they’re so dizzy they fall down, only to get up and do it all over again.

 No matter whether the person with ASD is over or under-sensitive to sensations, they’re likely to have stimming behaviours.
 These are behaviours such as hand-flapping, rocking back and forth, or making repetitive noises that help the person with ASD feel calmer and better able to focus in challenging situations.
-Most stimming behaviours are harmless, but sometimes a stimming behaviour may injury to the person (e.g., banging his or head against the wall) or invade another person’s personal space (e.g., sniffing a stranger’s hair).
+Most stimming behaviours are harmless, but sometimes a stimming behaviour may injure the person (e.g., banging his or her head against the wall) or invade another person’s personal space (e.g., sniffing a stranger’s hair).
 The stimming behaviours may be obvious to everyone around them, or they may be so subtle that other people don’t even notice.

-It is important to understand that when you know one person with ASD, you cannot generalise that knowledge to form a picture of all people with ASD.
+It is important to understand that when you know one person with ASD, you cannot generalize that knowledge to form a picture of all people with ASD.
 Each person has their own unique profile of reactions to sensations.
 These sensitivities help produce each person’s strengths and challenges and should be considered when encountering that person in day-to-day life.
 Don’t be afraid to ask how you can help the person with ASD.
 Something as simple as a respectfully phrased inquiry directed to the person with ASD or their caretaker to ask what you can do to make that person more comfortable will go a long way in ensuring the success of your relationship with him or her.
-It is also important to be patient and remember that even if a stimming behaviour seems odd to you, you should adapt your own behaviours to help the person with ASD be more comfortable and better able to succeed.
+It is also important to be patient and remember that even if a stimming behavior seems odd to you, you should adapt your own behaviors to help the person with ASD be more comfortable and better able to succeed.